Veil-Project/veil/doc/build-unix.md

 #### Dependencies for the GUI

-If you want to build bitcoin-qt, make sure that the required packages for Qt development are installed.
+If you want to build veil-qt, make sure that the required packages for Qt development are installed.
 Qt 5 is necessary to build the GUI.
 To build without GUI pass `--without-gui`.